scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Info Field (INF)**: Each path-segment construction beacon (PCB) contains a single info field, which provides basic information about the PCB.
 Together with hop fields (HFs), info fields are used to create forwarding paths.

-**Interface Identifier (Interface ID)**: A unique (unless 0) number within an AS that designates a network connection to another AS.
-Each interfaces of an AS is managed by one border router.
-Hop fields describe the traversal of an AS by a pair of interface IDs (the ingress and egress intefaces).
-Interface ID 0 denotes a connection between a border router and the AS's internal network.
+**Interface Identifier (Interface ID)**: 16 bit identifier that designates a SCION interface at the end of a link connecting two SCION ASes.
+Each interface belongs to one border router.
+Hop fields describe the traversal of an AS by a pair of interface IDs (the ingress and egress interfaces).
+The Interface ID MUST be unique within each AS, with the exception of ID 0 that denotes a connection between a border router and the AS's internal network.
 Each border router manages an instance of interface 0.

 **Isolation Domain (ISD)**: In SCION, autonomous systems (ASes) are organized into logical groups called isolation domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g., a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.